 Here are the perk highlights for the card (application link):

-- First Checked Bag Free.
-Cardholders receive their first checked bag free on United - Save up to $100 per roundtrip.
+- Check your first bag for free – save up to $100 per round-trip

 The old Chase United Signature card lacks some of the nicer perks above, but has a lower $60 annual fee.
 If you want to keep it, don’t do anything and Chase will not upgrade you automatically.
 If you do want to upgrade, simply call the number on your card and it will be converted without changing your card number.